 A minimum of 64 UCAS points

-The programme provides a unique combination of academic study with hands-on training and experience in the management of zoo animals.
+The programme provides a unique combination of academic study with hands-on training and experience in the management of zoo-housed animals.

-The course includes specialist modules and practical experience with a range of exotic species – mammals, amphibians, invertebrates, reptiles and birds of prey.
+The course includes specialist modules and practical experience with a range of exotic species; including mammals, amphibians, invertebrates, reptiles, fish and birds.
 Students are taught throughout the programme utilising the zoo licensed facilities on campus.
-Work in the field will expand your knowledge of wild animal and captive behaviour and conservation.
+This course will expand your knowledge of the zoo industry including animal behaviour, health, welfare and conservation.

 Full-time: 2 years, including an 8 week work placement

 The Foundation Degree in Zoo Management can be followed on by the one year BSc (Hons) Zoo Management Top-Up to gain a full honours degree.

 - Member of British & Irish Association of Zoos and Aquariums (BIAZA)

 - Student will have the opportunity to engage in overseas field courses to a range of localities including southern Africa, South America and Europe/UK

 - Centre houses over 1,000 animals and 125 species including:

 - Mammals: serval , tapirs, ring-tailed lemurs, porcupines, tamarins, otters, capybara, meerkats, and wallabies, among others

 - Birds: birds of prey, chickens, ducks, finches, cockatiels, cockatoos, and budgerigars, among others.